Last Updated on April 7, 2026 by Bibhu Ranjan Mund, MPH

 | Fats | 20–35% | Brain & hormones | Nuts, seeds, oils |

-Source : World Health Organisation (2023 Dietary Guidelines) and Food and Agriculture Organization.
+Source : World Health Organization (2023 Dietary Guidelines) and Food and Agriculture Organization.

-The adequate consumption of macronutrients will sustain energy levels and eliminate fatigue.
+The adequate consumption of macronutrients may sustain energy levels and also eliminate fatigue.

 Recommended Plate Model